 Sibling rivalry isn’t inevitable.
-Many children actually like and get along with their siblings.
-Here’s how to encourage a strong sibling bond from a young age.
+Many kids CAN develop a strong bond.
+Here’s how to encourage siblings to get along, even from a young age.

 With the birth of my twins, I assumed my eldest would wait years before enjoying his siblings.
 “They’re too small to do anything fun with him,” I thought.

-I also dreaded the potential backlash of introducing new siblings—the potential sibling jealousy, rivalry, and even physical assaults on the new babies.
+I also dreaded the potential jealousy, sibling rivalry, and even physical assaults on the new babies.

 Okay, maybe not right from the start.
-If anyone will remember, it took my eldest son several weeks to adjust to his new brothers.
-I don’t blame him.
-The change was hard enough for us, and we knew what we were getting into.
+It took my eldest several weeks to adjust to his new brothers.
+I don’t blame him, either—the change was hard enough for us, and we knew what we were getting into.

-I wanted my kids to have a good relationship with one another—one that doesn’t have to wait until they’re older to benefit from.
-Here’s what we did to foster that bond:
+Still, I wanted my kids to have a good relationship with one another—one that doesn’t have to wait until they’re older to benefit from.

 Still, I don’t step in unless needed.
 I watch them grab toys back and forth from each other, seeing how they’ll handle the situation.
 In most cases, they’ll decide on their own how to play and resolve the issue, or realize the toy isn’t worth the trouble after all.